alambert-ux/AM10_SG11/README.md

 testing data -> covid-testing-all-observations
 https://github.com/owid/covid-19-data/blob/master/public/data/testing/covid-testing-all-observations.csv

-the last one you need to open. then right click and choose save as csv

 ### Evaluating European Governments' COVID-19 Response Strategies

 **OBJECTIVE 1** **Plots 1 & 2** Visualise the Current State of the COVID-19 Pandemic in Europe